buissonvalentin/JavaQuizzProject/README.md

  Set up the project :

+ To import a project in Eclipse :

+   Put all source files into one directory named after your project.
+You can keep this directory in your workspace or it can be somewhere else.
+    Start a new project in eclipse and name it using that same project name.
+    Uncheck the "use default location" box and find the directory where your project is unless your project is already in the workspace - then you must not uncheck the "use default location" box
+    Click 'next'.

 For the application to work correctly, you will need to add the databse driver to the project.